Skip to content

 from neograph import node, construct_from_module

-@node(output=Claims, prompt='decompose', model='fast')
+@node(outputs=Claims, prompt='decompose', model='fast')

 def decompose() -> Claims: ...

-@node(output=ClassifiedClaims, prompt='classify', model='fast')
+@node(outputs=ClassifiedClaims, prompt='classify', model='fast')

 def classify(decompose: Claims) -> ClassifiedClaims: ...

-@node(output=Summary, prompt='summarize', model='fast')
+@node(outputs=Summary, prompt='summarize', model='fast')

 def summarize(classify: ClassifiedClaims) -> Summary: ...